bestanly/all-about-countries/project-worksheet.md

 #### MVP

-- The user can pick the country in a select box.
+- The user can pick the country in a select box. &#10003;
-- Render country information on the page.
+- Render country information on the page. &#10003;
-- Render a map on the screen showing the country location.
+- Render a map on the screen showing the country location. &#10003;
-- Render a location pin insinde the map
+- Render a location pin insinde the map. &#10003;

 #### PostMVP

 - Landing page.
-- Use a search bar to filter through the countries on the select element.
+- Use a search bar to filter through the countries on the select element. &#10003;
 - Checkboxes making the user decide what information they want to see.

 ## [React Architectural Design](https://photos.app.goo.gl/qjdD6iHLRSxhJQeg8)